maialenz/WetPaws/TESTING.md

   - _"Feel that the company cares and I can trust them caring for my loved dog by seeing other people's reviews."_

     - The user can find reviews by customers on a section located below the services.
-They can find a review for each one of the services offered, and for more realism each one of the reviews has a real dog at the top, representing the actual dog that the company looked after personally
+They can find a review for each one of the services offered, and for more realism each one of the reviews has a picture of a real dog at the top, representing the actual dog that the company looked after personally.

       ![screenshot of the reviews under services](docs/testing/user-stories/test-userstory6-reviews.png)

     - The user can also find a small gallery with pictures taken of dogs under the owner's care while they are with her.
-The users can see what other dogs look like and they can also see their own dog's picture, giving the user feeling of company transparency and relieve seeing their dogs well when they are not around
+The users can see what other dogs look like and they can also see their own dog's picture, giving the user feeling of company transparency and relieve seeing their dogs well when they are not around.

       ![screenshot of the small gallery with dog pictures](docs/testing/user-stories/test-userstory6-gallery.png)